Leopold, Missouri: The Leopold R-III School District

 A small, rural school, the school district consists of one elementary and one consolidated junior-senior high school.
-According to the Missouri Department of Elementary and Secondary Education], there was a total of approximately 200 students and 30 certified staff members enrolled in the Leopold R-III School District during the 2009-2010 school year.
+According to the Missouri Department of Elementary and Secondary Education], there was a total of approximately 200 students and 30 certified staff members enrolled in the Leopold R-III School District during the 2009–2010 school year.
 The school colors are blue and white and its mascot is the wildcat.
 Activities at the school consist of Beta Club, Business Club, Science Fair Club, Student Activities Council, and the LHS Concert Choir.
 Athletics include boys' basketball, girls' volleyball, boys' baseball, girls' softball, and cheerleading.

 Volleyball tends to bring the whole community out especially during competitive matches.

-The Southeast Missourian newspaper, which circulates throughout much of the region, has named Leopold the best public school in the area for three years in a row from 2005–08.
+The Southeast Missourian newspaper, which circulates throughout much of the region, has named Leopold the best public school in the area for three years in a row from 2005 to 2008.

 On May 6, 2008, Leopold R-III High School was awarded the Gold Star Award at a ceremony held in Jefferson City.
 Leopold was one of 15 schools in the state to receive this award based on the students performing in the top 10 percentile of all schools on the Missouri Assessment Program (MAP) tests and the school adequately meeting the yearly progress requirements.